 - Under “Description” include the infectious nature of your sample, the species, andthe sample type.
 For example, “non-infectious human serum”.

 - Fill in your (FedEx) account number on the payment line indicating transportation charges are to be paid by the sender.
 Under the “Duties and Taxes” or “Customs” section, mark “Recipient” and enter Eve Technologies FedEx account # (please request).
 If any duties and taxes are incurred, they will be added to your invoice.

 - 3 copies of a Commercial Invoice (refer to Appendix C to use our pre-filled form).

 - Under “Description of Goods” include the infectious nature of your sample, the species, the sample type, and state “no commercial value”.
 For example, “noninfectious human serum.
 No commercial Value”.

 - Enter $1.00 as the value.

-- Destination Control Statement (if shipping from the United States (Appendix C).
+- Destination Control Statement (if shipping from the United States) (refer to Appendix C).

-- Declaration of Biological Shipments (Highly Recommended.
-Not required) (Appendix C).
+- Declaration of Biological Shipments (Highly Recommended although not required) (refer to Appendix C).